Back to Blog

 Wedding Logistics for 150 Guests

 With 150 wedding guests, logistics matter as much as quantities.
-Here is what most couples forget:
+Confirm these items with the venue and beverage provider:

 Ice for drinks (cubes)